 RF Testing on Facilities

-RF tests are generally performed for two reasons: to assess a barrier’s ability to attenuate RF energy; and to determine the ambient levels that exist in an area.
+RF tests are generally performed for two reasons: to assess a barrier’s ability to attenuate RF energy and to determine the ambient levels that exist in an area.
 The goal of the tests performed was to determine the attenuation or shielding effectiveness of this area or facility and to determine if the metallic penetrations and cable egress points are a source and pathway for unintended signals to exit/enter the area.
-These tests are performed in the field, with specialized equipment used to generate signals at specific frequencies and power (Amplitude), as well as equipment to measure, observe, and record signals.
+These tests, conducted in the field, employ specialized equipment to generate and measure signals at specific frequencies and power levels, ensuring accurate observation and recording.